lesnikyan/lisapet/readme.md

 ```

 ### 13. Multiline expressions: `if`, `for`, math expr.
 Normally code lines in LP are short enough, but in some cases we need longer expressions, even in control statements.
 The main way to split long line to shorten parts is use brackets.
 For comprehantion expressions it works with its square brackets (see examples).
 For function call, `if`, `for` or math expressions we can use round brackets as usual.
+Indents in multiline case makes code more readable.
 ```
 # func
 val = foo(a,